ChuzaWick420/notes_publisher/docs/University Notes/semester 2/MTH301 - Calculus II/1. Introduction/Lecture.md

 1. Calculating length of `curves`.
 2. Finding `areas` of irregular regions in a `plane`[^2].
 3. Finding `volumes` and `masses` of arbitrary solids.
-4. Knowledge about acting `forces` and `position` of a body in future, relative to present time
+4. Knowledge about acting `forces` and `position` of a body in future, relative to present time.

 ## Reference Axes
 Just like `planes`[^2], we can define a `space` with 3 axes, $x$, $y$ and $z$.